 7) Get Out.
 One of the worst things you can do for the sale of the house is simply being present.
 When someone comes to tour your house, don’t be there!
 Make a plan to go on a jog, go out to lunch, head to the mall – anything!
 This can make potential home buyers feel very awkward when current owners linger to gauge their opinions.
-Make sure you ask your listing agent to give you plenty of time before potential buyers arrive so you have time to get out of there!
+Make sure you ask your listing agent to give you plenty of time before potential buyers arrive, so you have time to get out of there!

 8) Curb Appeal.
 Don’t forget the outside!
 After all, the outside of our house is a buyer’s first impression.
-Make sure your lawn is cut, the weeds are pulled, the flower beds are freshly mulched and there is not any clutter or trash in the yard.
+Make sure your lawn is cut, the weeds are pulled, the flower beds are freshly mulched, and there is no clutter or trash in the yard.
 If you have a problem with pesky pine needles and pine cones, pick them up!
 Speaking of outside…if you have pets, make sure they’re locked up in kennels or, even better, not there at all!
 Sometimes, pets in crates can be a distraction to people trying to tour a house.

 9) Temperature.
-Make sure your home is set on a comfortable temperature!
+Make sure your home is set at a comfortable temperature!
 If it’s winter, consider having your fireplace going.
 If it’s summer, turn the fans on.
 You want potential buyers to feel comfortable – not freezing or sweating!